 - Gold mineralization occurs in a wide range of rock types, and styles

-Maritime’s exploration to date on its Green Bay and Whisker Valley projects has recognized the importance of these large scale regional structures as the conduits for the localization and transport of mineralizing fluids and the secondary splay structures as a depositional environment for these gold rich fluids.
-This mineralizing system has been productive and formed the Hammerdown Mine gold deposit where high grade gold and significant widths have been demonstrated.
+Maritime’s exploration on the Green Bay, Gull Ridge and Whisker Valley projects has recognized the importance of large-scale regional structures as the conduits for the localization and transport of mineralizing fluids and the secondary splay structures as a depositional environment for these fluids.
+This mineralizing system has been demonstrated at the Hammerdown gold deposit where high grade gold and significant widths have been achieved.
 Between 2000 - 2004 Richmont Mines produced a total of 143,000 ounces from 291,400 tonnes of ore at a grade of 15.83 g/t gold.
 Similarities have also been recognized between the mineralization at Hammerdown with the gold mineralization discovered on Maritime’s adjacent Whisker Valley property.